VSI OpenVMS x86-64 V9.2-3

 The lack of source line correlation support also means that the STEP/LINE command does not always work correctly and can behave like the STEP/INSTRUCTION command.

-5.18.
+5.10.
 User-Written x86-Assembler Modules

-User-written x86-assembler code must follow the VSI OpenVMS calling standard (see the VSI OpenVMS Calling Standard manual) to provide exception handling information that is used by the exception handling mechanism to find a handler in one of the callers of the assembler module.
+User-written x86-Assembler code must follow the VSI OpenVMS calling standard (see the VSI OpenVMS Calling Standard manual) to provide exception handling information that is used by the exception handling mechanism to find a handler in one of the callers of the Assembler module.
 Without that information, exception handling can only call the last chance handler, which means the application will likely not be able to handle the exception.

-See the following example of a user-written x86-assembler module:
+See the following example of a user-written x86-Assembler module:

 .vms_module "MYTEST","X-01"